catalingavan/logbee.Documentation/source/on-premises/installation/local-server/installation-guide.rst

 .. note::
-   Hotizontal scaling is not currently supported by logBee server.
+   Hotizontal scaling is not currently supported by logBee app.

    Both logBee.Backend and logBee.Frontend applications must each be deployed to a single instace.